Nicholai518/fundamental-git-guide/README.md

 # fundamental-git-guide
-A git guide which contains fundamental commands for creating and maintaining git repositories.
+A git guide which contains fundamental commands for creating, updating and maintaining git repositories.